Semrush Pricing (2026) — Which Plan is Best for You?

 • Custom: negotiable

-If you pay annually, a 16.7% discount is applied to each plan; and a free trial lets you try most features out before subscribing.
-The standard trial is just 7 days long, but an extended 30-day trial is available for a limited time via this link.
+If you pay annually, a 16.7% discount is applied to each plan; and a free Semrush One trial lets you try most features out before subscribing.
+The standard length of this trial is just 7 days long, but a special extended 14-day trial is available for a limited time via this link.

 Let’s take a look at each of these pricing options in turn, and see what sort of users each plan is aimed at.

-• Domain analytics — the ability to see how ‘authoritative’ your domain (or a competitor’s) is, based on how many links there are to it.
+• Domain analytics — this gives you the ability to see how “authoritative” your domain (or a competitor’s) is, based on how many links there are to it.

 • Keyword research tools — these let you see how many people are searching for a particular keyword, how hard it will be to rank for it, and what alternative phrases (keyword suggestions) might be worth focusing on.